Are you looking for the latest blogging statistics, trends, and data?

 SEO Blogging Statistics

-- 71% of bloggers agree that optimizing for search engines is the best way to get more traffic.
+- 71% of bloggers agree that optimizing for search engines is the best way to get more traffic to your website.

 - 51% of companies measure the success of their blog content based on organic traffic, while 42% say that search ranking is the most important metric for measuring success.